Optimal cavity design for minimizing errors in cavity-QED-based atom-photon entangling gates with finite temporal duration

 The error due to the photon loss is classified twofold: the reduction in the norm for the total state function, and the unwanted rotation of the state vector due to imbalances in the norm reduction for the bases.
 The former and latter error probabilities are minimized on the condition of $l_{0}+l_{1}$ and $|l_{0}-l_{1}|$ being minimized, respectively.

 As shown in Supplemental Material II~\cite{sup}, the pulse delays for the inputs of the $|0H\rangle$ and $|1H\rangle$ states are given by

 Figure~\ref{fig-LossDelay}(b) shows the variation of the output pulse delay depending on the input states.
-These variations cause degradation in the indistinguishability of the photonic qubits, which are experimentally detected as a temporal mode-mismatch error~\cite{rohde2005optimal}.
+These variations cause degradation in the coherence of the photonic qubits, due to a temporal mode-mismatch error~\cite{rohde2005optimal}.
 The gate fidelity reduction due to the pulse delay variation (pulse-delay error) is cancelled by matching the three pulse delays $\tau_{0}, \tau_{1}$, and $\tau_{\rm{ref}}$, where $\tau_{\rm{ref}}$ is the pulse delay of the vertical polarization states from the external mirror.
 We can minimize the pulse-delay error by minimizing $|\tau_0-\tau_1|$, as the delay of the pulse from the external mirror $\tau_{\rm{ref}}$ can be freely shifted by adjusting the position of the external mirror.
 Then, $\tau_{\rm{ref}}$ is set to $\tau_{\rm{ref}}=(\tau_{0}+\tau_{1})/2$ to minimize the pulse-delay error as shown in Fig~\ref{fig-LossDelay}(b).

 Based on the formulation of error sources presented above, we derive optimal cavity parameters for the CPF gate.
-It is known that the norm reduction $l_{0}+l_{1}$ and a measure of the loss imbalance $|l_{0}-l_{1}|$ can be minimized simultaneously by setting the external cavity field decay rate as $\kappa _{\rm{ex}}=\kappa_{\rm{in}}\sqrt{2C_{\rm{in}}+1}$~\cite{goto2010condition}.
+It is known that a measure of the norm reduction $l_{0}+l_{1}$ and a measure of the loss imbalance $|l_{0}-l_{1}|$ can be minimized simultaneously by setting the external cavity field decay rate as $\kappa _{\rm{ex}}=\kappa_{\rm{in}}\sqrt{2C_{\rm{in}}+1}$~\cite{goto2010condition}.
 This condition is rewritten using Eqs.~(\ref{eq-g})-(\ref{eq-kappa-ex}) as

 For the final approximation, we assume ${2C_{\rm{in}}\gg1}$, or ${2/(\tilde{A}_{\rm{eff}}\alpha_{\rm{loss}})\gg1}$ (this approximation is also applied to the following equations).
 On the other hand, from Eqs. (\ref{eq-tau0}) and (\ref{eq-tau1}), the condition $\tau_{0}=\tau_{1}$, namely the condition minimizing a measure of the pulse-delay error $|\tau_{0}-\tau_{1}|$, is given by